devensiv/bar_calendar/README.md

 # Options
 Usage: ``bar_calendar [path] [options]``

+ ``--version``
+    Prints the current version of the program and a link to this repo.
+Using --version bypasses the normal functionality of the program and the version info will be the only output generated.

  ``--json``
     Provides output in json format (default) (e.g. ``{"icon": "calendar", "state": "Idle", "text": "Eventname in 20 min"})``)